laurencelundblade/draft-ietf-cbor-cde/draft-bormann-cbor-det.md

 application information in the CBOR generic data model that enable the use of Preferred Encoding on that level as well.

+## The need for CBOR Common Deterministic Encoding (CDE)

 Applications can also define their own deterministic encoding rules, as for instance FIDO CTAP2 (Client to Authenticator Protocol {{CTAP2}}) does with the *CTAP2 canonical CBOR encoding form* (Section 6 of {{CTAP2}}).
 Its description appears
-to be derived from an equivalent of {{Section 4.2.3 of STD94}}.
+to be derived from an equivalent of {{Section 4.2.3 of RFC8949@STD94}}.
 (The actual
-structure of CTAP2 limits its use to cases where that is compatible with standard Deterministic Encoding; there is text in the specification that calls for revisiting the definition when this would no longer be the case.)
+structure of CTAP2 limits its use to cases where that is compatible with standard Deterministic Encoding and thus CDE; there is text in the specification that calls for revisiting the definition when this would no longer be the case.)

 Application-specific deterministic encoding rules can make it difficult to use existing generic encoders and may therefore diminish the value of using a standard representation format.

-However, applications can also define transformations of their data into a more limited data model that reduces the cases the Deterministic Encoding rules have to implement.
+Instead, applications can define transformations of their data into a more limited data model that reduces the cases the Deterministic Encoding rules have to implement.
 This allows both the following implementation choices: